angarsky/diveintopython/learn/statements.md

 ## What is a statement in Python?

-A statement in Python is a line of code that performs a specific action.
+A [statement](https://en.wikipedia.org/wiki/Statement_(computer_science)) is a line of code that performs a specific action.
 It is the smallest unit of code that can be executed by the Python interpreter.

 ### Assignment Statement